IHMKnight4/AutomatePowerMode_POP_OS/README.md

 # Now the Usability part

-This script has been tested to work correctly on my system running POP!OS 20.04 or later.
+This script has been tested to work correctly on my system running POP!_OS 20.04 and 20.10.
 It will enable Automatic Changing of System Power Profile to Performance Mode when AC_Adaptor is connected and Battery Mode when disconnected.
 I cannot confirm whether it will work for other Operating Systems.

 # This package includes 6 files.
 - 1.) acpi.sh ( Script to AUTOMATE Changing of System Power Profile )